Women's Journal

 Readers Will See Themselves

 Readers will recognize themselves in her words.
 They will remember the nights they questioned their worth, the mornings they promised themselves change, and the moments they found the strength to keep going. love.
-Life.
-Libidos. and Lies. is not only Stephanie’s story; it is an invitation for reflection and self-discovery.
+Lies. and Libidos. is not only Stephanie’s story; it is an invitation for reflection and self-discovery.

 Why These Conversations Matter